 What is Purim?

-Purim, pronounced poor-im, is a joyous one-day Jewish festival that honors an event detailed in the biblical Book of Esther.
+What is Purim?
+Pronounced poor-im, it’s a joyous one-day Jewish festival that honors an event detailed in the biblical Book of Esther.
 It takes place in the springtime, on the 14th day of the Hebrew month of Adar, which usually occurs around March.
 The festival celebrates bravery, courage and the importance of doing the right thing—and is a jubilant affirmation of Jewish survival.

 Inspired?
 Create and share by tagging @HallmarkStores.